 If you’re unable to help your beagle with their anxiety, then it may be time to consult a vet or professional trainer.

 There are many beagles that have severe cases of separation anxiety, and in these instances, it can be difficult to help them without proper training or assistance.

 It is important you do not give up if they continue to show signs of distress when left alone, even though it can feel like an impossible issue to solve.

 15. Time and Patience

 Whilst training your beagle to be content when left alone, it’s extremely important to have plenty of time and patience for them.

 Any dog that is suffering from severe separation anxiety is experiencing trauma, which can take some time to overcome.

 Particularly if you have adopted your beagle, it’ll be more challenging to identify their triggers and understand what type of environment they were raised in previously.

-Be supportive and give them lots of attention and reassurance that they are safe at home, with or without you.
+Try your best to give them the attention and reassurance that’s needed to help them understand that they are safe at home, with or without you.